Vous êtes ici : Accueil > Descriptifs des cours > Littérature anglophone

 Troisième année

-L3 S6 Majeure – UE21 - Etudes des littératures anglophones : niveau avancé 30h
+L3 S5 Majeure – UE17 - Etudes des littératures anglophones : niveau avancé 30h

-Texts and extracts from British and Anglophone literatures of the 20th and 21st century ; modalities of assessment (weekly in-class practice and final mini-thesis) to be specified at the beginning of term.
+Texts and extracts from British and Anglophone literatures of the 16th to 21st century ; modalities of assessment (weekly reading and tests + 2 written essays) to be specified at the beginning of term.

 Students should acquire and read the novel before the beginning of the class

-Evaluation : class discussions, oral presentations, written exercises, 1 final exam, 1 reading report
+Evaluation : class discussions, oral presentations, 2 written exams

 *